 - GFCI installed next to the hot tub on a wall at least five feet away

-The total cost is estimated around $600.
-Note that you may need to get a permit for this project.
+The total cost is estimated at around $600.
+Note that you need to get a permit for this project.
 Be sure to check with your local county or city.

 You will need a source of water nearby for filling the tub and cleaning it.
 A garden hose will typically do.

 You may need a sturdy set of waterproof stairs for easy and safe entrance and exit from the spa.
 These range in price from $150- $350, on average.
 You may opt for a pump to quickly and easily empty the spa, which runs about $100.

 A cover is required to keep the water clean, keep heat in, and protect the spa from the elements.
 These typically cost around $225.

 The cover helper is a piece that makes it easier to open and close the cover.
 It prevents the cover from being damaged and eases the operation for users.
 These usually run around $200.

 While all of the following may not apply to you, here is an extensive list of estimated hot tub installation costs.

 How much does it cost to install an in-ground spa?

 On the other hand, if you want an in-ground hot tub, you can expect to pay anywhere from $15,000 to $20,000 total, according to Home Advisor.